Alternative and Complimentary Medicine | Holistic health for your whole being

-Moxa (in short) is a spongy “wooly” herb which has been produced from the mugwort plant (artemisia vulgaris or artemisia argyii).
+Moxa (in short) is a spongy, “wooly” herb.
+It is produced from the plant mugwort (artemisia vulgaris or artemisia argyii).

-It is mostly used by either directly burning it on the skin or using the “cigar” version of the same herb pressed into a charcoal wand.
-It may also be used on top of needles -in order to enhance their therapeutic effect.
+Usually we use moxa by either directly burning it on the skin -acoiding damage-.
+Another frequent way is using the “cigar” version.
+Which is the same herb pressed into a charcoal wand.
+Sometimes I use it on top or around the needles, in order to enhance their therapeutic effect.

 What ot expect

-Moxa is usually applied in conjunction with acupuncture.
-In case of direct moxibustion, a thin layer of oil is applied onto the skin.
-Small cones of moxa are placed on the skin then lighted using an incense stick.
-They are extinguished/removed before they would reach the skin.
+Usually I use moxa in conjunction with acupuncture.
+In case of direct moxibustion, I apply a thin layer of oil on your skin.
+Then I place small cones of moxa on this layer, before lighting it by using incense sticks.
+In most cases I extinguish/remove these before they would reach the skin.

 It may feel nicely warm and “moving”.
 The herb has a pleasant smell, however it may leave a scent on your clothes, please be aware.

 Moxa is excellent in aiding recovery by (locally) enhancing the blood circulation.
-It may also be used to boost your immune system or daily energy levels.
+It is also very useful in boosting your immune system or your energy levels.

 Tuina is one of the main branches of TCM.
-It is a type of medical massage which is widely practiced in hospitals in China.
+We may see it as an excellent alternative medicine treatment for your ailments.
+But it is much more than that in East Asia.
+It is a type of Medical Massage which is widely practiced in hospitals throughout China.